dwringer/a3system/README.md

         // Get an alist of all key, value pairs stored using this interface:
         _kvps = [TestDictionary, "items"] call fnc_tell;
 ```
+In include\classes.hpp there is a series of macros to facilitate the
+construction of class definition files as found in classdef\ in Dictionary.hpp
+and some others.
+These macros are not required at all, but provide a slightly
+cleaner syntax for making a file with several class or method definitions.
+Do
+not think this means classes must be formed in this way - it is possible to
+declare and instantiate classes from scratch all while the simulation is
+running.
+See classdef\testWorldEntity.hpp for a trivial class that shows how
+to initialize everything without the use of preprocessor macros (the syntax
+is not much different and I almost didn't include macros in the first place).

 This module, like all of these modules, is still under development.